[[introduction]]

 namespace.
 We are telling the C++ code to read data from this foreign

-entity using the pattern laid down in `variables` as defined above.
+entity using the pattern laid down in variables

 Fortran Headers/Code